PatLitig.ai (forthcoming AI-related & AI-based work on patent litigation)

-- First, do no harm: any discussion of using AI in litigation must begin with a parade of horribles relating to attorney and expert overly-credulous of AI chat output in court filings, without sufficiently checking for so-called “hallucinations” (which are really instances of standard LLM BS-ing not always working)
+- There is every reason to try incorporating AI into patent litigation workflow, BUT: First, do no harm: any discussion of using AI in litigation must begin with a parade of horribles relating to attorney and expert overly-credulous of AI chat output in court filings, without sufficiently checking for so-called “hallucinations” (which are really instances of standard LLM BS-ing not always working)

 - Damien Charlotin, AI Hallucination Cases — Database currently with over 380 cases internationally; you can select jurisdiction, “nature of hallucination” (fabricated case law, false quotes, misrepresented case, ), outcome/sanction, monetary penalty, party (attorney vs. expert vs. judge vs. pro se litigant [which are largest group])